omvatten/qdiv/docs/Plotting.rst

 *nrows* and *ncols* are the number of rows and columns in the plot; nrows*ncols must be equal to or more than the number of samples plotted.

-if xlabels=True, k is shown for the bins on the x-axis
+if *xlabels* =True, k is shown for the bins on the x-axis

-if ylabels=True, ASV counts are shown on the y-axis
+if *ylabels* =True, ASV counts are shown on the y-axis

-if title=True, sample name is shown as title for each panel
+if *title* =True, sample name is shown as title for each panel

 *color* determines color of bars